trendct-data/occupation-wages-states/stories/story_DC.md

 Some occupations are markedly competitive, with fewer workers earning more.
 Local demand for the work and cost of living also can affect salaries.

-The biggest decline for any job category in District of Columbia was among <span class='occ_title_em'>Word processors and typists</span>.
+The biggest decline for any job category in District of Columbia was among <span class='occ_title_em'>word processors and typists</span>.
 In 1999, there were 5,260 employees.
 But by 2015, that figure declined 94.87 percent to 270.

 The jobs that had gained the most employees was postal service mail carriers.
 There were 2,325 percent more workers in 2015 as compared to 2004.
 Overall, the total number of workers grew from 40 to 970 in District of Columbia.